Automatic testing using a batch queue system on HPC clusters

 Acknowledgment

-We gratefully acknowledge the NERSC team for providing access to their platform, which enabled us to conduct our experiments with the Cray Compiler Environment (CCE).
+We gratefully thank NERSC for providing access to the Perlmutter supercomputer, a HPE Cray EX system equipped with the Cray Compiler Environment (CCE).

 Goal